Tight closure of products and F-rational singularities: Ending remarks and questions

+On a positive side, a similar argument shows that if $R$ is a Cohen-Macaulay then $\q^2$ is tightly closed if and only if $\q$ is tightly closed, i.e., $R$ is F-rational. \end{remark}

-\begin{question} Combining the Theorem of Huneke--Itoh \cite{HunekeStable,Itoh} with the aforementioned result of Lipman--Teissier on the Brian{\c c}on--Skoda Theorem, we know that a two-dimensional normal local ring is pseudo-rational if and only if $\overline{\q^2} \subseteq \q$ for every ideal $\q$ generated by a system of parameters.
-In light of this equivalence, and keeping in mind the tight closure approach to the Brian{\c c}on--Skoda Theorem \cite{HoHu1,AberbachHuneke}, a natural question arises: is being F-rational equivalent to $(\q^2)^* \subseteq \q$ for every ideal $\q$ generated by a system of parameters? \end{question}
+We now make another remark: combining the Theorem of Huneke--Itoh \cite{HunekeStable,Itoh} with the aforementioned result of Lipman--Teissier on the Brian{\c c}on--Skoda Theorem, we know that a two-dimensional normal local ring is pseudo-rational if and only if $\overline{\q^2} \subseteq \q$ for every ideal $\q$ generated by a system of parameters.
+In light of this equivalence, and keeping in mind the tight closure approach to the Brian{\c c}on--Skoda Theorem \cite{HoHu1,AberbachHuneke}, another natural question arises: is being F-rational equivalent to $(\q^2)^* \subseteq \q$ for every ideal $\q$ generated by a system of parameters?
+However, this is false because one can take any pseudo-rational but not F-rational surface singularity, and exploit the containment $(\q^2)^* \subseteq \overline{\q^2}$.
+For a concrete example, take $R=\FF_2\ps{x,y,z}/(z^2+x^2y+xy^2+xyz)$ as above.

 \begin{question} Smith proved that F-rational excellent local rings are pseudo-rational \cite{SmithFRational}.
 Is it possible to use Theorem \ref{ThmRationalParIdeals} to find an alternative proof of this result?
 The two-dimensional case might be more approachable in view of the various characterizations we have recalled in terms of complete ideals. \end{question}